IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 ## WELCOME BACK!

-Monday, November 2 was filled with many memorable moments as the first Island View students returned to in-person learning.
-HUGE thanks go out to Rachel Esposito, Stacey Mahoney, and Jenessa Eelkema for showing up at the crack of dawn Monday to decorate before staff and students arrived at school.
-Also, deepest thanks to all those that 'chalked the walk' around Island View on Sunday, November 1 - your creations kept spirits high and spread love to all.
+Monday, November 2 was filled with many memorable moments as K-3 Island View students returned to in-person learning. **HUGE thanks go out to Rachel Esposito, Stacey Mahoney, and Jenessa Eelkema** for showing up early Monday to decorate before staff and students arrived at school.
+Also, deepest thanks to all those that 'chalked the walk' around Island View on Sunday, November 1 to share love with students and staff.

-The photos say it all:
+**We will be decorating again on Monday, November 9th for our 4th and 5th graders' return to in-person learning.
+If you'd like to help out, please email** [**membership@islandviewpta.org**](mailto:membership@islandviewpta.org)**.**

 ## PTA Meeting TUESDAY Dec 1

 {{< fig src="December-PTA-meeting.png" align="center" class="max-w-xs" >}}

+***

-Join us via Zoom for our second PTA meeting of the year
+Join us via Zoom for our second PTA meeting of the year!
+Get all the latest news and help make amazing things happen for our school.

+## CELEBRATE the Season

+## Share Art with Senior Center

+## Box Tops help Island View!

+## MEMBERSHIP

+## Amazon Smile

+## YEARBOOK